sheb-gregor/sheb.me/content/authors/admin/_index.md

 - Visitors
 ---

-I'm the head of the development department in Inn4Science.
-My interests are P2P networks, cryptography, programming languages, formalization of software architecture, solutions based on blockchain technologies.
+I'm the core developer at JAX.Network.
+My interests are P2P networks, cryptography, programming languages, formalization of software architecture, decentralisation.

-At the moment I am developing payment and cryptocurrency systems, training developers, research.
+I prefer to make efficient, maintainable and sneaky solutions.

+All my free time I devote to improving my skills and knowledge in the field of CS, driving a car or Harley, cooking and watching good films.

+Go(Wei Chi) beginner, FP fan, biker.